 Alongside this there is scope to consider how low stakes testing can play a part in helping children to retrieve information that they have learned.

-In my own school we will be trialling the use of 100% Sheets (or Knowledge Organisers) across the curriculum to help children learn and memorise basic facts, which I have written about in detail in my blog post on the matter.
+In my own school we will be trialling the use of 100% Sheets (or Knowledge Organisers) across the curriculum to help children learn and memorise basic facts.

 Naturally, each and every school will have its own priorities for the coming year and whatever they are its worth spending some time in reflection before beginning to forward plan.